 I really loved this book.
 It is the second in the Demon Days, Vampire Nights series BY K.F.Breene

 As much as I am a stickler for starting at the beginning of a series, I’m not reviewing the first book in this series, Born in Fire.
 I picked it up while sitting with my Dad during his last days, and I really needed something that I thought would be lighthearted enough to provide a mental break for me.
-I liked the book, enough to continue on with the rest of the series, but I don’t think I can give an unaffected review.
+I liked the book, enough to continue on with the rest of the series.

 Raised in Fire continues Regan Somerset’s story beginning with what is one of my favorite scenes in the book where Regan ends up inadvertently heating her bathwater with her fire magic.
 It’s charming and funny and gives you a little sweetness in Regan’s otherwise abrupt and often violent reactions.
 The romantic tension between Darius and Regan that was in the first book is still here as we find them investigating a new series of crimes together in Seattle.

 There is one thing I had a little trouble within this book – the idea of the ‘alpha male’ being desirable.
-OK, I get it, this is a prevalent romantic trope at the moment.
-A man who is domineering, controlling, and described as a stalker because he is so in love, he can’t stand the idea of a woman who thinks for herself because she might get hurt.
+A man who is domineering, controlling, and best described as a stalker because he is so in love, he can’t stand the idea of a woman who thinks for herself because she might get hurt.
 Don’t jump on me for this, I’m not faulting the author in any way for this, I understand it’s a common trope and very popular right now.
 It’s just that in the real world, this kind of manipulative and controlling behavior leads to domestic violence and many forms of abuse.
 I’m not OK with a woman deciding that this kind of behavior is desirable.

 Rating, 4 out of 5.